-¾cupsof vegan cheesesee post, or 1 tbsp nutritional yeast
+¾cupsof vegan cheesesee post, or 1 tablespoon nutritional yeast

 ¾cupof almond milkcoconut milk for nut free option